2019 Conforming Loan Limits

 - Conforming Jumbo or Super Conforming Loan Amounts

 - Conforming jumbo mortgage: Also known as a super conforming mortgage, this is a mortgage with a loan amount greater than the general conforming loan limit but less than the high cost conforming loan limit that applies to more expensive counties.
-In the 48 contiguous states, Washington D.C. and Puerto Rico, the maximum high cost conforming loan limit is $679,650 for single unit property and $1,307,175 for a four unit property.
-In Alaska, Guam, Hawaii and the U.S. Virgin Islands the maximum high cost conforming loan limit is $1,019,475 for a single unit property and $1,960,750 for a four unit property.
+In the 48 contiguous states, Washington D.C. and Puerto Rico, the maximum high cost conforming loan limit is $726,525 for single unit property and $1,397,400 for a four unit property.
+In Alaska, Guam, Hawaii and the U.S. Virgin Islands there are no high cost conforming loan limits for 2019 and the general loan limits apply to all counties.
 Please note that the high cost conforming loan limits range between the general loan limit to the maximum high cost conforming limit, depending on the cost of housing for the specific county.

 - Jumbo Loan Amounts

 - Jumbo mortgage: Also known as a non-conforming jumbo loan, the loan amount for a jumbo mortgage exceeds the high cost conforming loan limit in a county.